 How Long Do Wasps Live?

 The lifecycle of a wasp can vary with the queens living up to an entire year.
 On average, worker wasps can live between 12 to 22 days, but this depends on the species.
-Pest control experts at Viking Pest explain in Delaware, Maryland, New Jersey, and Pennsylvania, most wasps lay their eggs in the spring or summer, which is why it’s more typical to have wasp infestations during these times of the year.
+Wasp exterminators at Viking Pest explain that in Delaware, Maryland, New Jersey, and Pennsylvania, most wasps lay their eggs in the spring or summer, which is why it’s more typical to have wasp infestations during these times of the year.

 How Do I Prevent Wasps?

-The best method of wasp pest control is to clean up any outdoor area of drink or food and be sure you’re not leaving behind easily accessible trash.
+A recommended method of wasp pest control is to clean up any outdoor area of drink or food and be sure you’re not leaving behind easily accessible trash.
 Reach out to a pest control expert, like Viking Pest, as we have the proper equipment and are trained to properly control wasps.
-Exterminating wasps can be tricky, and if it’s not done just right, you may end up dealing with a colony of angry wasps.
+Wasp extermination can be tricky, and if it’s not done just right, you may end up dealing with a colony of angry wasps.